avajs/eslint-plugin-ava/docs/rules/no-ignored-test-files.md

 # Ensure no tests are written in ignored files (`ava/no-ignored-test-files`)

-💼 This rule is enabled in the following [configs](https://github.com/avajs/eslint-plugin-ava#recommended-config): `flat/recommended`, ✅ `recommended`.
+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).

 <!-- end auto-generated rule header -->